Yash-Singh1/Yash-Singh1/README.md

 ## 📰 Blog

-I have a blog article at <http://yash-singh1.github.io/>
+I have a blog at <http://yash-singh1.github.io/>

 <p align="center">
   <a href="javascript:;">